This article is a companion piece to this video

 1. Notice deadlines: Most states require you to put the government entity on notice before filing a subrogation lawsuit.
 There are usually tight deadlines on these notices, and they are made more complicated by rigid rules about what detail must be included in the notice.
 The different states enforce these notice requirements with varying consequences for non-compliance.

 For instance, among several other states, Jason Sullivan is a licensed Indiana subrogation attorney.
 The notice requirement is met in Indiana if you have largely followed the regulations.
 In other states, like Utah, this is not so.
-In Utah, if you not dot every “i” or cross a “t” correctly, the State will reject your claim.
-So again, hiring counsel who understands the specific subrogation laws in your state is key in achieving recovery for subrogation claim damages.
+In Utah, if you not dot every i and cross every t correctly, the State will reject your claim.

 1. Statute of limitations: Typically, the deadline to file a suit against a government entity is shorter than the deadline for a negligence claim against a private entity.
 To complicate things further, states frequently calculate when the statute of limitations begins to start from either the date of the loss, or from the date that notice was served, or from the date of rejection.
 Failure to know which it is and file before the deadline can render a previously viable subrogation claim a non-starter.